-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 15.1 What provisions govern insolvency in your jurisdiction and what specific implications do these have for insurance companies?

-The Insurance Law provides that any petition for the declaration of bankruptcy of an insurance company may only be filed by the Financial Services Authority (OJK).
+Law 40/2014 regarding Insurance, as amended by Law 4/2023 regarding Financial Sector Development and Strengthening, provides that any petition for the declaration of bankruptcy of an insurance company may only be filed by the Financial Services Authority (OJK).
 Creditors may submit an application to the OJK asking it to file a petition to the commercial court.
 The OJK will theoretically approve or reject the application within 30 days of receipt of a complete application.
 The OJK will refer to the procedures and requirements under the Law on Bankruptcy and Suspension of Payment (37/2004), as partially revoked, in filing the petition.

 If the insurance company is declared bankrupt, the policyholders, insured and participants will have preferred rights over any other parties for the distribution of bankruptcy assets.
 Insurance funds will be prioritised for the fulfilment of obligations to policyholders, insured or other parties entitled to the insurance benefits.
-Tabarru' funds and investment funds in Sharia-based insurance companies may not be used to fulfil the obligations to any other parties except the participants.
+Tabarru' funds, tanahud funds and investment funds in Sharia-based insurance companies may not be used to fulfil the obligations to any other parties except the policyholders, participants or other parties entitled to insurance benefits.

 16 Trends and predictions